jaskirat2/Eligius/README.md

 ### 🔰 One time login feature in case of emergency if the user does not have a registered account.
 ### 🔰 User will get Realtime location and text updates.
 ### 🔰 A special feature of Cloud notification with the help of which user can share his location, Name, Contact number and current situation in the form of Notification which will be sent to all the users of this application
+### 🔰 User of this application who is willing to provide assistance will be able to see list of those users who requires immediate assistance, also location will be tracked realtime.